top of page

 Mindfulness is a valuable skill for navigating the ups and downs of life.
 Meditation is just one of the many ways to practice mindfulness.

 As a meditation teacher, I'm on a mission to show that meditation - the practice of focusing your attention in a particular way - doesn't have to be about sitting still with eyes closed.
-I help people look beyond traditional meditation methods and discover hands-on ways to practice mindfulness without the “woo-woo stuff”.
+I help people look beyond traditional meditation methods and discover hands-on ways to practice mindfulness minus the “woo-woo stuff”.

-I'm also passionate about making mindfulness accessible to more people.
+I'm also passionate about making mindfulness more accessible to more people.
 I advocate the concept of "equitable mindfulness" by teaching secular techniques that cater to different needs and preferences, as well as budgets and schedules. â€‹â€‹â€‹

 bottom of page